prometheus/prometheus/docs/configuration/configuration.md

 # the local storage should have complete data for.
 [ read_recent: <boolean> | default = false ]

+# Whether apply labelValues and labelNames for remote read endpoints.
+# If false, just apply these functions for local storage.
+[ enabled: <boolean> | default = false ]

 # Sets the `Authorization` header on every remote read request with the
 # configured username and password.
 # password and password_file are mutually exclusive.